julian-klode/lingolang/docs/abstract-interpreter.md

 like to note that the part is now immutable, but we need the owner anyway).
 Not every expression has an owner: For example, an addition never has an owner: The returned value is freshly created, it is not part of another value.

 A _dependency_ is similar to an owner.
-It's the other variables that have been used in the expression, alongside their effective permissions.
+It's another variable that has been used in the expression, alongside its effective permission.
 A list of dependencies could also contain owners: For example, in `a[b]`, the owners and dependencies of `b` would be some of the dependencies of the complete expression (the others are the dependencies of `a`).

 Owners and dependencies can be released back to the store when they are no longer needed.
 For example, when `a + b` is evaluated, the owners and dependencies for `a` and `b` can be released